brightmart/bert_language_understanding/README.md

    Notice: to help you try new idea first, you can set hypermater test_mode to True. it will only load few data, and start to training quickly.

+   ##### [basic step] to handle a classification problem with transform:

+        python train_transform.py [DONE, but a bug exist prevent it from converge, welcome you to fix, email: brightmart@hotmail.com]

   #### Optional hypermeters

   d_model: dimension of model.
 [512]